agathoklisx/libved/README.md

   */

 /* Application Interface.
-    The library exposes a root struct, two de|init public functions that de|initialize the structure and quite a lot of opaque pointers.
+    The library exposes an enormous root struct, two de|init public functions that de|initialize the structure and quite a lot of opaque pointers.

     The code uses an object oriented style, though it is just for practical reasons as permits mostly code organization, simplicity, abstraction,